Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 • AI analyst assessment — jurisdiction-aware, editable, human-signed

-• BO Decision Guidance — ROI flags, governance checklist, Tier 1 DORA banner
+• Business Owner Decision Guidance — ROI flags, governance checklist, Tier 1 DORA banner

 Module 02